ColdBox/coldbox-zero-to-hero/OUTLINE.md

 ### 7. User Registration

+- [ ] Write our acceptance stories
+- [ ] Create our `User` and update methods to support our stories
 - [ ] Create the registration spec
 - [ ] Install bcrypt
 - [ ] Write the registration code as a ColdBox resource with appropriate spec and model methods